What is a Warmstone Heat Battery made from?

 Natural gas currently costs around 4p per kWh and even using the lowest off-peak tariff a Warmstone heat battery will be more expensive.
 We do not want to increase home owners annual bills and until the cost of natural gas increases we are focused on homes that use the more expensive fuels (oil or LPG) with higher carbon footprints.
 Given the UK governments commitment to net zero we expect the cost of fossil fuels to increase steadily and the cost of electricity, on a relative basis to decrease quite rapidly as more renewable capacity comes on stream.

 My house is on mains gas, can I install a Warmstone Heat Battery?

 Yes you can and you might choose this instead of a heat pump to reduce your carbon footprint.
 In the near term, your bills will be higher because the government still subsidises fossil fuels and taxes clean electricity.

 Should I keep my existing system as a back-up?

 You do not need to, but some of our customers are opting to in the short term to take advantage of differences in the price of electricity and heating oil/LPG.
-They intend to set their control system to charge the Warmstone Heat Battery whenever electricity it is cheaper than oil.
+They intend to set their control system to charge the Warmstone heat battery whenever electricity it is cheaper than oil.

 We would expect oil usage to decrease over 3-5 years as low off-peak pricing becomes more and more frequent and the costs associated with fossil fuels increase.

-Does the unit require a WiFi signal?
+Does the unit require an internet connection?